Obfuscation Rules for Detecting and Detoxifying Korean Toxicity: Korean Obfuscation Rule Construction

 \paragraph{Iconological approach.}

-The iconological approach converts text by leveraging visual similarity.
-It substitutes characters with visually analogous symbols, numbers, or foreign scripts, such as Chinese characters.
-Hangeul, the Korean writing system, consists of syllabic blocks that can be decomposed into up to tree components.
-These transformations preserve readability while introducing iconological variation.
-We establish three rules for this process, detailed in Appendix~\ref{app:ssec:iconological_approach}.
+The iconological approach generates obfuscation through visual similarity.
+Hangeul constructs syllabic blocks by combining consonants and vowels, which enables character-level and sub-syllabic modification.
+This structure allows substitution with visually similar symbols, numbers, or foreign scripts while maintaining human readability.
+These transformations preserve textual interpretation and introduce substantial surface variation.
+We define three rules for this category, detailed in Appendix~\ref{app:ssec:iconological_approach}.